tom-kitak/fastder/README.md

 ### Recount3 Pipeline
-`fastder` builds on
+`fastder` builds on the `Monorail` pipeline used by `recount3`. `Monorail` takes the FASTQ files provided by Illumina Sequencing as an input.
-A brief summary of the relevant steps in the `Monorail` system (used to create `recount3` resources) is provided below:
+A brief summary of the relevant steps in the `Monorail` pipeline (used to create `recount3` resources) is provided below:

 1. Input data:
    1. unpaired or paired-end FASTQ files